oa495/face-instrument/tasks.md

 ## now
 - [ ] normalize distances to work at any camera distance
 - [ ] can download as .webm file
+* [ ] record sounds with .webm
 - [ ] stabilization period
 - [ ] pick watch / restart method for notifying on file changes?
-- [ ] implement meters and controls for the different instruments
+- [ ] implement controls for the different instruments
 - [ ] add slider instrument that maps to distortion. (perhaps eyebrows to mouth)

 ## later